 When the shell starts up, it searches all the 'executable paths' for all the executable files on the system.
 It builds a list of all these executable files in what is called its hash table.
 The rehash command adds the new program to this table.
 The next time the shell starts up this new program will be put into the hash table automatically.

 However, for this to work, there must be a path command in the .login file pointing to your own bin directory.
 If you are a new user, this might not have been done.
-To set a search path to your bin directory.
-To set the path to your own bin directory, enter:
+To set a search path to your own bin directory, enter:

 If you are using the Bourne or Korn shells, the path command is: